Power-Components/livewire-powergrid/.github/ISSUE_TEMPLATE/bug-report.md

 ## Guidelines

-Please use the Issue system strictly to report bugs or unexpected software behavior.
+`   🐛 `   We use GitHub Issues exclusively for tracking bugs and unexpected software behavior.

 `   🙏 `  Please use the [Discussions](https://github.com/Power-Components/livewire-powergrid/discussions) tab for questions like _"How to...",_ "_how can I..."_ .

+`   ✍️ `  Give this report a short but meaningful title.
+Make it easy to spot for others who might be facing the same issue.

-`   ⚠️ `  Issues that do not follow this template will be automatically closed.
+`   ⚠️ `  Issues that do not describe a bug or do not follow the template will be closed.

 ## Information